 Used medicinally, Palm Oil soothes bruises and sunburns.
 When applied to cuts, Palm Oil facilitates faster healing.

 A GUIDE TO PALM OIL VARIETIES & THEIR BENEFITS

 |PALM VARIETY & BOTANICAL NAME||COUNTRY OF ORIGIN||BENEFITS OF OIL|

 CONTRAINDICATIONS FOR PALM OIL

+As with all other New Directions Aromatics products, carrier oils are for external use only.
 Palm Carrier Oil and Palm Kernel Oil should not be ingested, and should not be used on or near children, in case of accidental ingestion.
 As with all other oils, a patch test should be conducted on the inner arm using a dime size amount of Palm Oil to check for sensitivities.
 An absence of an allergic response within 48 hours indicates that the oil is safe to use.
 Individuals with allergies to nuts or Cotton Seed Oil are at a higher risk of developing an allergy to Palm Oil and should avoid its use.

 It is rare to experience an allergic reaction to refined Palm Oil, as the heating process usually removes the allergens, thus removing the risk of allergy from the oil; however, some potential and possibly sudden side effects may include itching and swelling – most likely of the face, tongue, or throat.
 Other effects may include irritation such as inflammation, blisters, burning, rashes, redness, or stinging, as well as dizziness and trouble breathing.
 In the event of an allergic reaction, discontinue use of the product and see a doctor, pharmacist, or allergist immediately.